Research at CSS

 CSS Research Projects

-Here are a few examples of ongoing and planned research projects, that are or will be conducted within the framework of the Research Center, or in collaborations with other research centers:
+Here are some examples of ongoing and planned research projects conducted within the framework of the CSS or in collaborations with other research centers:

 Executive Cognitive Functioning and Cardiovascular Autonomic Regulation in a Population-Based Sample of Working Adults.
 Stenfors CU, Hanson LM, Theorell T, Osika WS.
 Front Psychol.
 2016 Oct 5;7:1536.